Tuesday, 7 October 2008

 These errors are down to the SQL Server being so busy that it cannot open new TCP/IP ports.

-This mayhem was due to 1 query causing the SQL server to max out.
-Now if you can imagine that the attacker could spawn multiple queries that consumed all available pooled connections each running a query taking 2+ minutes then you can see the scale of the problem.
-Any part of your website that used a database connection would be out of action for some time.
+Now if you can imagine that the attacker could spawn multiple queries that consumed all available pooled connections each running a query taking 2+ minutes then you can see the scale of the problem and how a Distributed SQL Denial of Service attack could be a disaster for your site.

-Changing effectiveness of the attack
+Changing the effectiveness of an attack

 1. The longer the string being matched the longer the query execution time.